Koredotcom/docs/docs/xo/how-tos/zendesk/create-a-ticket-in-zendesk.md

 4. Follow the prompts in the App console to create a ticket, as shown below.
 <img src="../images/appconsole-zendesk.png" alt="iapp_console" title="app_console" style="border: 1px solid gray; zoom:70%;">

-5. Enter all the details when prompted by the VA, as shown below.
+5. Enter all the details when prompted by the Chatbot, as shown below.
 <img src="../images/view-ticket-details-zendesk.png" alt="ticket_details" title="ticket_details" style="border: 1px solid gray; zoom:70%;">

 6. A new Ticket is created in Zendesk.
 To view the Ticket, click **View Ticket Details** on the app console.
 You will be redirected to Zendesk.
 Login to view the Ticket.
 <img src="../images/zendesk.png" alt="zendesk" title="zendesk" style="border: 1px solid gray; zoom:70%;">

-7. [Publish your App (VA)](../../deploy/publishing-bot.md) so the end users can use this capability.
+7. [Publish your App](../../deploy/publishing-bot.md) so the end users can use this capability.